Open every day of the year

 By Lori O’Day, Youth and Teacher Programs Coordinator (Camps)

 By Matt Herbert, Denver Zoo Director of Conservation Education

-Denver Zoo works with scientists, educators and conservationists in Peru and Bolivia to save the critically endangered Lake Titicaca frog, Telmatobius culeus.
+Did you know Denver Zoo works with scientists, educators and conservationists in Peru and Bolivia to save the critically endangered Lake Titicaca frog, Telmatobius culeus?

 By Sarah Metzer, Denver Zoo Science Program Specialist